JanHerca/urantiapedia/output/wikijs/en/article/Study_Group_Herald/Classifieds_4.md

 **Two-color IC93 pins**.
 Order from the Jesusonian Foundation at 1 (800) 767-5683.

 **IC93 Tee Shirts**.
-For a donation of $\$ 10$ a limited supply of these shirts is available.
-Sizes $L$ and $X L$ in aqua, hot pink and heavy gold.
+For a donation of $ 10 a limited supply of these shirts is available.
+Sizes L and XL in aqua, hot pink and heavy gold.
 Write the Fellowship, 529 Wrightwood Ave., Chicago, IL 60614 or call (312) 327.
 0424 .

 ***Getting To Know God***, a children's book by Kaye Cooper.
 A spiritual activity book for parents and children, ages 4 to 8 years.
 8-1/2 x 11,28 pages, \$5.95 includes shipping.
 Order from Adventures in Spiritual Living Inc., Box 680867-H, Houston, TX 772680857 .